0

 As can be seen from the sample report below, the company offers a brief summary of the trait analyzed and presents the option for users to expand on their results.

+The report includes tips about to help with the trait.
 Vitl also explains what each trait means and includes a section describing how it can influence overall wellness.
-In the example below, the company explains how vitamin B12 can affect energy levels.

 The blood results follow a similar format to the DNA test results.